Assistant Vice Provost for Civic Engagement, Peter Lange Executive Director of DukeEngage

 Chief Representative of Muslim Affairs, Senior Civic Engagement Fellow

 Imam Abdullah Antepli joined the DOCE in 2015 as senior civic fellow and has contributed to the work on the civic engagement and faith series.
 Born in Turkey, Antepli is recognized and celebrated as one of the leading American-Muslim public intellectuals who has been richly contributing to various local, national and international conversations.
 His bridge building and peace making work takes him to different corners of the globe at any given moment.
 Antepli also serves as the director of Duke-Engage Lebanon program.
-He served as Duke University first Muslim chaplain from July 2008 to 2014 and currently hold the role of Chief Representative of Muslim Affairs.
+He served as Duke University’s first Muslim chaplain from July 2008 to 2014 and currently holds the role of Chief Representative of Muslim Affairs.
 In his new role, Antepli engages students, faculty, and staff to provide a Muslim voice and perspective to the discussions of faith, spirituality, social justice and more.
 Antepli also serves as a faculty member in the Duke Divinity School and teaches a variety of courses on Islam and Muslim cultures.